Marriageable age: Islam

 Büchler and Schlater state that "marriageable age according to classical Islamic law coincides with the occurrence of puberty.
 The notion of puberty refers to signs of physical maturity such as the emission of semen or the onset of menstruation".

 Hanafi school of classical Islamic jurisprudence interpret the "age of marriage", in the Quran (24:59;65:4), as the beginning of puberty.

 Shafiʽi, Hanbali, Maliki, and Ja'fari schools of classical Islamic jurisprudence interpret the "age of marriage", in the Quran (24:59), as completion of puberty.
 For Shafiʽi, Hanbali, and Maliki schools of Islamic jurisprudence, in Sunni Islam, the condition for marriage is physical (bulugh) maturity and mental (rushd) maturity.

-In his Shafiʽi jurisprudential compilation, The Stocks of the Sojourner, Ahmad Ibn Naqib Al-Misri (died 1368 A.D.) writes:

-Guardians are, moreover, two types, a binder and a non-binder.
-The binder is the father and the grandfather, mainly as to the marriage of a virgin, and so is the master as to the marriage of his slave girl.
-The meaning of "binder" is that he may marry her off without her consent.

-The non-binder may not marry her off without her consent and permission.
-When virgin, though, the father or the grandfather may marry her off without her permission, but it is commendable to ask her, and her silence should signify acquiescence.
-The sane-minded non-virgin, however, may not be married off by anyone after maturity unless with her express consent, be it by the father, the grandfather, or anyone else.
-Before maturity, the non-virgin may not be married off at all.

 Marriages are traditionally contracted by the father or guardian of the bride and her intended husband.